minio/kes-docs/content/tutorials/getting-started.md

      export PATH=$PATH:@HOME/minio-binaries/
      ```

+   **Important:**

-   **Important:** Invoke the Windows executable file from the terminal, PowerShell, or Command Prompt.
+   - For Windows: Invoke the Windows executable file from the terminal, PowerShell, or Command Prompt.
      You cannot double click the file from the Windows graphical user interface.

+   - For macOS: Create an exception to allow macOS to open the executable downloaded from the Internet.

+     1. Locate the binary in Finder.
+     2. `CTRL + Click` the file, then select `Open`.
+     3. Follow the prompts to open the app and create a security exception.
+     4. Close the window that opens showing the KES help page.
+     5. Return to the Terminal and verify you can access KES with `./kes -h`.

    {{< /tab >}}